l1h2/line_follower/README.md

 6. **State Machine**

-   The state machine module, located in [include/state_machine](include/state_machine) and [src/state_machine](src/state_machine), manages the robot's states and transitions.
+   The state machine module, located in [state_machine](include/state_machine) and [state_machine](src/state_machine), manages the robot's states and transitions.
 It helps the robot to switch between different modes of operation, such as line following, stopping, and error handling.
+As well as the different running modes that control the robot's behavior during operation, located in [running_modes](include/state_machine/running_modes).

 ## Code Style and Compatibility